 Hartford International University is authorized under federal law to enroll full-time nonimmigrant students.
-It is the policy of Hartford International University that all international students enter the U.S. with an F-1 visa.
-Students in a visa classification other than F-1, should speak to the Coordinator of International Student and Scholar Services to verify their eligibility to enroll as a full-time student.
-Hartford International University accepts international students interested in the MA in Interreligious Studies, MA in Chaplaincy, and MA in International Peacebuilding and PhD in Islamic Studies and Christian-Muslim Relations degrees.
+It is the policy of Hartford International University that all international students enter the U.S. with an F-1 or J-1 visa.
+Students in a visa classification other than F-1 or J-1 should speak to the Student Exchange and Visitor Program Coordinator to verify their eligibility to enroll as a full-time student.
+Hartford International University accepts international students interested in the MA in Interreligious Studies, MA in Chaplaincy, and MA in International Peacebuilding, and Ph.D. in Interreligious Studies degrees.